Lanzarote, Canary Islands, Spain

 Na island of many volcanoes, Saramago quickly felt Lanzaroteño.
 The writer became an unconditional admirer of César Manrique, to whom he recognized the love with which he left the world artistic circle and, instead, dedicated himself to beautifying and humanizing the Lanzarote where he was born.

-The Passion for Lanzarote and the Admiration for the Son of Isla César Manrique
+Saramago's Passion for Lanzarote and Admiration for the Son of the Island César Manrique

 As a rule, the journeys on which Saramago and Pilar guided their visitors – Baptista Bastos, Eduardo Galeano, Susan Sontag, José Luis Sanpedro, among others – began in Tahíche, where the Manrique foundation was located.